-- □ We have made several TRuC constructs and used preclinical studies to select product candidates to advance into clinical trials.
+- We have made several TRuC constructs and used preclinical studies to select product candidates to advance into clinical trials.
 The preclinical studies are limited in their ability to predict behavior of our product candidates in patients.
 As we gain experience working with TRuC constructs, we may decide to select other TRuC constructs for clinical development. - We have used a lentiviral vector to deliver the TRuC construct to T cells.
 In the future, we may find that another viral vector or nonviral transfer process offers advantages.
 Switching from lentiviral to another delivery system would necessitate additional process development and clinical testing and delay the development of existing product candidates. - The process by which patient cells are converted into a TRuC-T cell has many steps that can influence quality and activity.
 We have explored a subset of variables and expect to continue to improve and optimize the manufacturing process.
 Depending upon the nature of the process changes, we may be compelled to perform bridging studies and/or to re-start clinical development, causing delays in time to market and potentially introducing a risk of failure if new processes do not perform as expected.

-We are very early in our development efforts.
-Most of our product candidates are still in preclinical development.
+We are early in our development efforts.
+Gavo-cel, our most advanced product candidate, is in the Phase 2 portion of the Phase 1/2 clinical trial, TC-510 is in the Phase 1 portion of the Phase 1/2 clinical trial, and our other product candidates are still in preclinical development.
 If we are unable to advance our product candidates through clinical development, obtain regulatory approval and ultimately commercialize our product candidates, or experience significant delays in doing so, our business will be materially harmed.

 We are early in our development efforts.
-Most of our product candidates are still in preclinical development, and gavo-cel, our most advanced product candidate, is in a Phase 1/2 clinical trial.
+Gavo-cel, our most advanced product candidate, is in the Phase 2 portion of the Phase 1/2 clinical trial, TC-510 is in the Phase 1 portion of the Phase 1/2 clinical trial, and our other product candidates are still in preclinical development.
 Our ability to generate product revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
 The success of our product candidates will depend on several factors, including the following:

-- successful completion of preclinical studies; - successful initiation and completion of clinical trials; - successful patient enrollment in and completion of clinical trials; - receipt and related terms of marketing approvals and licensures from applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supply of our product candidates; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - acceptance of our products, if and when approved, by patients, the medical community and third-party payors; - obtaining and maintaining third-party coverage and adequate reimbursement; - maintaining a continued acceptable safety profile of our products following licensure; and - effectively competing with other therapies.
+- successful completion of preclinical studies; - successful initiation and completion of clinical trials; - successful patient enrollment in and completion of clinical trials; - receipt and related terms of marketing approvals and licensures from applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supply of our product candidates; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others;

+- acceptance of our products, if and when approved, by patients, the medical community and third-party payors; - obtaining and maintaining third-party coverage and adequate reimbursement; - · maintaining a continued acceptable safety profile of our products following licensure; and - effectively competing with other therapies.